Iceland

 Country-by-country (CbC) reporting regime

-A Parent company registered in Iceland that owns subsidiaries abroad thereby forming a multinational enterprise (MNE) is required to submit to the tax authorities a country-by-country report (CbC).
-A CbC need only be reported if the MNEs revenue exceeds EUR 750 million.
+A parent company registered in Iceland that owns subsidiaries abroad, thereby forming a multinational enterprise (MNE), is required to submit to the tax authorities a CbC report.
+A CbC report need only be provided if the MNEs revenue exceeds 750 million euros (EUR).
 If applicable, CbC reports have to be filed no less than 12 months after the end of the company’s fiscal year.

 Thin capitalisation